Major pressure the challenge as Pereira bids for PGA Championship title

 Britain's Matt Fitzpatrick and Will Zalatoris start three back with Cameron Young four off the pace.

-Fitzpatrick, who will join Pereira in the final pair going out at 2:35 ET (1835 GMT), has collected seven wins on the DP Tour but in 27 majors has a single top 10 result from finishing in a tie for seventh at the 2016 Masters.
+Fitzpatrick, who will join Pereira in the final pair going out at 2.35 ET, has collected seven wins on the DP Tour but in 27 majors has a single top 10 result from finishing in a tie for seventh at the 2016 Masters.

 Ahead of them will be the American pair of Zalatoris, runner-up at the 2021 Masters and Young, who like Pereira had never made the cut at a major until Southern Hills.